kvltcode/block-drop/README.md

 Rendered in a 3D environment using OpenGL.

-This should be considered a “Complete” demo (start screen, playable game, game over screen).
+This should be considered a “complete” demo (start screen, playable game, game over screen).
 There are loads that could be added or improved on but it’s probably enough for a Minimal Viable Product and demo purposes.
 And as always, there are other projects and ideas to work on.

 <a name="features"></a>
 ## Features